antoniozakassa-sys/WEDE-PART1-MAKEUP-ARTIST/README.md

 - Added: this README.md

 ## References
-General/technical sources referenced while building this site are listed in `content-research/references/references.md` inside `content-research`.
+General/technical sources referenced while building this site are listed in `content-research/references/references.md` inside `content-research.zip`.
 Organisation-specific sources used for the Website Project Proposal are listed in that document's own References section.